decentralized-identity/keri/docs/Q-and-A.md

 - Layer 1 (settlement layer): Where other `DID`s use blockchains or databases to register identities and settle 'transactions' between between, `DDO`s, and `VC`s, KERI uses homegrown native structures: `KEL` and `KERL`.
 _(@henkvancann)_
 - Layer 2 (communication layer): Non existing in KERI, because KERI is end-verifiable.
 KERI can use any other means of communication between actors in the ecosystem
-- Layer 3 (transaction layer): Since KERI focuses on the more fundamental part of authentication for the internet, you won't find match functionality for usual trust-over-IP transaction like VCs or money.
+- Layer 3 (transaction layer): Since KERI focuses on the more fundamental part of authentication for the internet, you won't find matching functionality for usual trust-over-IP transaction like VCs or money.
 - Layer 4 (application layer): {TBW}
 _(@henkvancann)_